SNAKE FARM: Startled Resident Finds 10-Foot Python Atop Mahwah Condo Trash Bin

 The TYCO officer “stated the top of the head felt soft as if it had been struck with a blunt object,” Kantanas reported.
 “She also stated it appeared the animal was either a reticulated python or a ball python.”

-A Watertown, NY native, he was a star in high school and once won three gold medals at the Empire State Games.
+McGuire, who grew up in Watertown, NY, was a star in high school and once won three gold medals at the Empire State Games.
 He then became the first All-American and NCAA championship qualifier for shot put in the history of the University of Mississippi.

 A personal trainer and competitive bodybuilder, McGuire has also been building his prized snake collection since moving to Paddington Square several years ago, according to NNY 360.